UsageDock for VS Code

 Notes

-- GitHub Copilot usage requires the GitHub CLI to be installed and authenticated.
+- GitHub Copilot usage requires the GitHub CLI to be installed and authenticated, or a GitHub account signed in to VS Code with Copilot access.

 - Windsurf usage requires Windsurf to be running so its local language server can be reached.